 Prepaid cards are one of the simplest financial products – they do exactly what they say on the tin.
 You can use them just like a debit card to pay for things in shops and restaurants.
 And once the money loaded has been spent, that's it.

 Many are focused on younger people, as sometimes banks won't give out widely-accepted debit cards until you hit a certain age, so this is a great workaround.
-For the top picks, see our Cheap Prepaid Cards guide.
+For the top picks, see our Top Cards for Under-18s guide.

 They're also very useful for spending abroad cheaply, and are safer than pocketfuls of foreign cash.
 See our Cheap Overseas Spending guide for more.